fairpm/.github/profile/faq.md

 ## If you use AspirePress, how does AspirePress handle load to avoid overwhelming WordPress.org?

-AspireSync, used by AspirePress, employs strict rate-limiting (no more than 10 simultaneous requests) and pauses to minimize impact.
+AspireSync, used by AspirePress to fetch WordPress.org data, employs strict rate-limiting (no more than 10 simultaneous requests) and pauses to minimize impact.
 WordPress.org also has its own traffic shaping measures to manage potential overloads.

 The FAIR and AspirePress projects will allow anyone who wants to set up their mirror to get their initial data from us rather than from WordPress.org, to protect .org.